ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 !!! hint
     To quickly verify OMP peering across the SD-WAN fabric, log in to the SD-WAN Controller (vSmart) and confirm that OMP peering is successfully established with all WAN-Edge routers using show command **show omp peers**.
 This step ensures that the control plane is fully operational, allowing the exchange of routes and policies between the SD-WAN Controller (vSmart) and all WAN-Edge devices.

+Having verified that the control connections are established and all interfaces are operational, we are now ready to proceed to the next phase of the lab.
+In this step, we will explore various scenarios of service insertion and route leaking, leveraging the existing topology.